ks465/yii2-utils/documents/README.md

 #Others
 These are miscellaneous classes for configuring the package or installation.

+1. [Debug](debug.md) contains all methods required for debugging and tracing the code.
 1. [Settings](settings.md) contains all the settings and constant values.
 1. [Migrations](helpers-migrations.md) contains all the migrations required for rising the package up and running.